-The ABRAXIS® Microcystins Strip Tests for Finished Drinking Water are rapid immunochromatographic tests designed solely for use in the qualitative screening of free Microcystins and Nodularins in finished drinking water (please see the Gold Standard Diagnostics Horsham website for information on testing additional sample types).
+The ABRAXIS® Microcystins Strip Test for Finished Drinking Water is a rapid immunochromatographic test designed for use in the qualitative screening of free Microcystins and Nodularins in finished drinking water (please see the Gold Standard Diagnostics Horsham website for information on the screening of marine water samples and for sample preparation for benthic mat samples using the ABRAXIS® Benthic Mat Extraction Kit for Microcystins Strip Test).
 Chlorinated finished drinking water samples which are not tested immediately must be preserved (quenched) with sodium thiosulfate at the time of collection to remove residual chlorine (see section 7, Sample Collection and Handling, below).
-Source drinking water samples containing cyanobacterial cells may also be screened for the presence of free Microcystins and Nodularins using the Microcystins Strip Tests for Finished Drinking Water, but an appropriate cell lysis procedure is required prior to analysis in order to screen for total Microcystins content (free and cell-bound).
-The ABRAXIS® Microcystins Strip Tests provides only preliminary qualitative test results.
+The ABRAXIS® Microcystins Strip Test provides only preliminary qualitative test results.
 If necessary, positive samples can be confirmed by ELISA, HPLC, or other conventional methods.